Penland Iron Program

 *The larger hammers both have flat dies with holes on side to attach saddle tooling.

-– 50 ton Enerpac hydraulic (slow) w/adjustable down stroke limit switch
+– 50 ton Enerpac H-frame hydraulic forming press (slow) w/adjustable limit switch

 – Adams 2 ton #2 screw flywheel press